Zarda Recipe (Sweet Rice) - Yummy Traditional

 Zarda Recipe || Sweet Rice Recipe || How to Make Meetha Chawal with step by step photos and Video

-Zarda Rice is the traditional Pakistani/Indian sweet dessert made of sweet and fragrant yellow basmati rice loaded with crunchy nuts, chewy raisins, and khoya It is an easy dish to enjoy as an everyday treat, but it can be fancied up to impress your guests on any occasion
+Zarda Rice is the traditional Pakistani/Indian sweet dessert made of sweet and fragrant yellow basmati rice loaded with crunchy nuts, chewy raisins, and khoya.
+It is an easy dish to enjoy as an everyday treat, but it can be fancied up to impress your guests on any occasion.

-It is traditionally made of fluffy rice cooked with sugar syrup giving it that eye-catching hue and sweet flavor.
+It is traditionally made of fluffy rice cooked with sugar syrup, giving it that eye-catching hue and sweet flavor.

 Cardamon, nuts, and dried fruits give it more flavor and texture.
-A popular variation of Zarda called Muntanjan is cooked with milk instead of water and is served with more yummy mixed-ins like dry fruit, khoya/mawa, colorful Ashrafi, gulab jamun
+A popular variation of Zarda called Muntanjan is cooked with milk instead of water and is served with more yummy mixed-ins like dry fruit, khoya/mawa, colorful Ashrafi, and gulab jamun

 For detailed recipes with step-by-step watch my video!